reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ```

-Here we are creating a bean `dynamodbClient` with our AWS credentials and using this to create a bean for `DynamoDbEnhancedClient`;
+Here we are creating a bean `dynamodbClient` with our AWS credentials and using this to create a bean for `DynamoDbEnhancedClient`.

 ### Creating the Mapping Class
 Let us now create one more DynamoDB table to store the orders placed by a customer.
 This time we will define a composite primary key for the `Order` table :